dotnet/docfx/docs/reference/docfx-json-reference.md

 ### `output`

-Defines the output folder of the generated metadata files relative to `docfx.json` directory.
+Specifies the output folder of the generated metadata files relative to `docfx.json` directory.
 The `docfx metadata --output <outdir>` command line argument overrides this value.

+### `outputFormat`

+Specifies the generated output file format.

+- `mref` (default): output as ManagedReference YAML files.
+- `markdown`: Output as common-mark compliant markdown file.

 ### `dest`

-Defines the output folder of the generated metadata files relative to `docfx.json` directory.
+Specifies the output folder of the generated metadata files relative to `docfx.json` directory.
 The `docfx metadata --output <outdir>` command line argument prepends this value.

 ### `shouldSkipMarkup`